FoivosMichelinakis/simpleping/README.md

 which nodes and when the container will be deployed and run.
 Alternativly we can use the web interface of the scheduler at `https://haugerud.nntb.no`.
-4. We retrieve the results from `pioneer.nntb.no`.
+4. We retrieve the results from the temporary storage server `pioneer.nntb.no`.

 ## Repository structure